Client Rights, Community Resources & Tools

-The HCMHRSB funds three consumer-operated agencies/programs that offer classes/activities and support focused on personal growth, skill development, peer support, employment, physical fitness, and self-advocacy.
+The MHRSB funds three consumer-operated agencies/programs that offer classes, activities, and support focused on personal growth, skill development, peer support, employment, physical fitness, and self-advocacy.

 At the Recovery Center of Hamilton County (RCHC), members learn about and experience recovery from mental illness and/or substance abuse.
 The RCHC is operated by consumers for consumers who are ready to advance in their recovery.
 The RCHC offers services/activities in three primary areas: self-help/support, education/vocation, and community outreach/integration.

 In addition to being structured and goal driven, the RCHC is viewed as a stepping-stone to full integration into community living.
 A primary goal of the RCHC is to help consumers’ perceptions of themselves shift from that of being “mentally ill” to that of being an individual who happens to have a mental illness.
 As such, members are encouraged to take classes that meet their needs/interests, become active in their communities, and develop/expand their network of natural supports.

 The Mighty Vine Wellness Club, Inc. is a consumer operated business owned by IKRON Rehabilitation Center.
 The mission of Mighty Vine is “to provide readily accessible and affordable exercise and wellness activities to mental health consumers in a beautifully designed and well equipped environment.”
 Mighty Vine encourages individual and group interactions that are conducted by consumers for the purpose of providing emotional support and understanding, sharing experiences to cope with problems and developing a network that provides on-going support outside the formal mental health service system.
 The club offers the following services:

 - REFLEX resistance machines for upper and lower body